judge0/judge0/README.md

 ## Author and Contributors
 Judge0 was created and is maintained by [Herman Zvonimir Došilović](https://hermanz.dosilovic.com).

-Thanks a lot to all [contributors](https://github.com/judge0/judge0/graphs/contributors) for their contributions to this project.
+Thanks to all [contributors](https://github.com/judge0/judge0/graphs/contributors) for contributing to this project.

 <a href="https://github.com/judge0/judge0/graphs/contributors">
   <img src="https://contributors-img.web.app/image?repo=judge0/judge0" />